Tifayifu: Resistance and massacres

 The Tifayifu policy lead to outrage and resistance, especially in central and south China, when the unpopular policy united educated men and peasants together in resistance.
 In 1645, during military campaigns in south China, Manchu troops were ordered to kill any Chinese who refused to shave his head.
 The Tifayifu policy led to great bloodshed and resentment among the Chinese.

-It also led to resentment amongst the Han Chinese and also out of loyalty for the Ming dynasty, some areas in China fought back against the Manchu which provoked the Qing dynasty to massacre entire populations.
-There was accounts of such massacres perpetuated by Qing soldiers at southern cities, such as Jiading, and Jiangyin, where tens of thousands of people were deliberately and brutally killed.
-It was Han Chinese defectors who carried out massacres against people refusing to wear the queue.
+Out of resentment for the policy and loyalty for the Ming dynasty, some areas in China fought back against the Manchu which provoked the Qing dynasty to massacre entire populations.
+There were accounts of such massacres perpetuated by Qing soldiers in southern cities such as Jiading, Yangzhou, and Jiangyin, where tens of thousands of people were deliberately and brutally killed.

+The Yangzhou Massacre occurred in May 1645, when the Manchu general Dodo ordered the slaughter of the populace of Yangzhou after capturing thr city.
+It is said that 800,000 people perished.

-Li Chengdong, a Han Chinese general who had served the Ming but defected to the Qing, ordered troops to carry out three separate massacres in the city of Jiading within a month, resulting in tens of thousands of deaths.
+Li Chengdong, a general who had served the Ming but defected to the Qing, ordered troops to carry out three separate massacres in the city of Jiading within a month, resulting in tens of thousands of deaths.
 The three massacres at Jiading District are some of the most infamous.

 In June 1645, news that men were required to adopt Manchu hairstyle reached the city of Jiangyin.
-The city of Jiangyin held out against about 10,000 Qing troops for 83 days; when the city wall was finally breached on October 9, 1645, the Qing army, led by the Han Chinese Ming defector, General Liu Liangzuo (劉良佐), who had been ordered to "fill the city with corpses before you sheathe your swords," massacred the entire population, killing between 74,000 and 100,000 people.
+The city of Jiangyin held out against about 10,000 Qing troops for 83 days; when the city wall was finally breached on October 9, 1645, the Qing army, led by General Liu Liangzuo (劉良佐), who had been ordered to "fill the city with corpses before you sheathe your swords," massacred the entire population, killing between 74,000 and 100,000 people.
 Although General Liu proclaimed that only adult men were to be executed, Liu's soldiers indiscriminately incinerated women and children in their houses.
-Of the initial population estimated to be about 100,000, there were only 53 reported survivors following the Jiayin massacre.
+Of the initial population estimated to be about 100,000, there were only 53 reported survivors following the Jiangyin massacre.

-Han Chinese soldiers in 1645 under Han General Hong Chengchou forced the queue on the people of Jiangnan while Han people were initially paid silver to wear the queue in Fuzhou when it was first implemented.
+Soldiers in 1645 under Hong Chengchou forced the queue on the people of Jiangnan while Han people were initially paid silver to wear the queue in Fuzhou when it was first implemented.